jmiba/Obsidian-Vault-Template/README.md

 > **vault**
 > a strongroom or compartment (often made of steel) for safekeeping of valuables

-**Remember:** Always take atomic notes, because only this makes it possible to link unique ideas
+**Remember:** Always try and take atomic notes, because only this makes it possible to link unique ideas.

 Go to the daily note [[2024-02-28, Mi (W09)]] and see what‘s in there.